djs21905/nucapstone/README.md

 -URLs are having trouble returning the time an article was posted.
 <br>
 -Create database to store votes.<br>
--Add data cleaning function into backend.
+-Add data cleaning function into backend.  <br>
+-Look into pulling ip information for posts

 <b>COMPLETE</b>